 Action 1.7: Title 1 - Intervention programs and personnel to support students.
+This action we be discontinued because the school is no longer applying for Title I funds.

 Metric: NWEA

 Analysis Statement: A thorough analysis of the actions and data presented in the metric section above shows our NWEA scores increased in Reading.
 We believe that having effective interventions in place for our low-performing students is essential to their academic success.
 Our admin team is confident that the strategies outlined in this action have been effective and will continue to be implemented with fidelity.
 Through our Title I Schoolwide Program, we support all students performing below grade level in reading and writing by offering a Literacy Small Group Instruction (SGI) class that utilizes a targeted intervention curriculum.
 This program also allows us to provide an additional tutor who delivers one-on-one academic support.
 As part of our Differentiated Assistance process, we ensure that multiple, intentional layers of academic intervention-such as SGI classes, high-impact tutoring, and specialized intervention curricula-are consistently applied to support student growth.
 These efforts aim to improve Lexile and Quantile measures, credit completion, and performance on key statewide assessments such as CAASPP and ELPAC.